darlanmendonca/minimalist/webcomponents/date/README.md

 => '2010-01-30T03:00:00.000Z' -->
 ```

-All dates need to follow `yyyy-mm-dd` format.
+All dates need to follow `yyyy-mm-dd` pattern.

 The following attributes are supported in this component